 Although compassion is an innate human trait and people differ in the way they choose to show kindness to others, here are some ideas for demonstrating compassion as a leader:

 1. Slow down when you need to

-Even though there is a multitude of tasks to be accomplished within the day, it is vital for leaders to pause at times and breathe.
-By slowing down and observing what is going on, leaders can gain mindfulness of his team and the work ambiance as a whole.
+Even though there are a multitude of tasks to be accomplished within the day, it is vital for leaders to pause at times and breathe.
+By slowing down and observing what is going on, leaders can gain mindfulness of their teams and the work ambiance as a whole.